-- "FOR" the approval of the amendment and restatement of the 2010 Incentive Award Plan (Proposal No. 2); - "FOR" the approval of the Company's executive compensation programs (Proposal No. 3); - "FOR" the approval of an amendment to the Certificate of Incorporation to eliminate the classified structure of the Board and to provide for the annual election of directors (Proposal No. 4); and - "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered accounting firm for the fiscal year ending December 31, 2012 (Proposal No. 5).
+- "FOR" the approval of the amendment and restatement of the 2010 Incentive Award Plan (Proposal No. 2); - "FOR" the approval of the compensation of the Company's named executive officers (Proposal No. 3); - "FOR" the approval of an amendment to the Certificate of Incorporation to eliminate the classified structure of the Board and to provide for the annual election of directors (Proposal No. 4); and - "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered accounting firm for the fiscal year ending December 31, 2012 (Proposal No. 5).